aut0maticjack/lazyweb/3D-Printing-HyperCube.md

     * [BLTouch mount for HyperCube 3D Printer by bliatun](https://www.thingiverse.com/thing:2014874) - old X carriage, (Artur also has a remix of this to go with his vertical fan duct)
     * [Hypercube 8mm Sensor Mount by mewsian](https://www.thingiverse.com/thing:2471722) - new X carriage
 * Make sure the lead screw is riding on the motor shaft to prevent the spring coupler from carrying the weight of the bed and Z carriage.
-* In general the spring coupler is not a good idea as they can unwind/wind/bounce under fast movement or changing load.
+* Using a spring coupler on Z is not a good idea as they can unwind/wind/bounce under fast movement or changing load.
 Ideally use a "plum coupler" or "spider coupler", these have red rubber in the middle and are a more solid design.
-You can also get metal couplers which have some flex but aren't a spring, these work well.
+You can also get metal couplers which have some flex but aren't a spring which work well.
 You can also get universal joints and solid couplers, but these may lead to increased Z wobble as they will amplify even the slightest imperfection in the Z screw.
-* Success has also been reported with this printable coupler: [Self-centering tapered-thread Z-axis coupling [v2] by loco](https://www.thingiverse.com/thing:602481)
+* Success has been reported with this printable coupler: [Self-centering tapered-thread Z-axis coupling [v2] by loco](https://www.thingiverse.com/thing:602481)
 * Several people have found that supporting the Z screw on a radial bearing instead of the motor shaft has fixed wobble/vibration artifacts in their prints: [Hypercube Bearing Supported Z Axis Leadscrew Motor Mount by butchja](https://www.thingiverse.com/thing:2780754) (before anyone says it, it's [perfectly fine](https://github.com/superjamie/lazyweb/wiki/3D-Printing-Radial-Bearings) to use radial bearings in this way)
 * If your coupler is extremely wobbly and off-center, you may have been supplied a 6.35mm coupler for a NEMA23 motor, not a 5mm coupler for a NEMA17 motor.